facelessuser/sublime-coloraide/README.md

 # sublime-coloraide

-ColorAide dependency for Sublime Text
+ColorAide dependency for Sublime Text.

+In alpha.